alexthehaszard/COSC349_A2/README.md

 To use the frontend, you will need to first setup the API_URL environment variable.
 To do this, create a file in /frontend called ".env" and set the "REACT_APP_API_URL" variable to your public IP address hosting the API.
-This can be done by running the command
+This can be done by running the command in the frontend directory

     echo "REACT_APP_API_URL=your_url_here" > .env